-The QLogic Control Suite (QCS) utility is used to configure teaming in the supported operating system environments.
+The QConvergeConsole (QCC) GUI and QLogic Control Suite (QCS) CLI utility are used to configure teaming in the supported operating system environments.

-QCS runs on 32-bit and 64-bit Windows family of operating systems.
-Use QCS to configure VLANs and load balancing and fault tolerance teaming.
-In addition, it displays the MAC address, driver version, and status information for each network adapter.
-QCS also includes several diagnostics tools such as hardware diagnostics, cable testing, and a network topology test.
+These utilities run on 32-bit and 64-bit Windows family of operating systems.
+Use these utilities to configure VLANs and load balancing and fault tolerance teaming.
+In addition, they display the MAC address, driver version, and status information for each network adapter.
+These utilities also include several diagnostics tools such as hardware diagnostics, cable testing, and a network topology test.